Riari/rick.me.uk/content/posts/phase-an-experimental-web-framework/index.md

 image = "/images/post-headers/pixellated-code.png"
 +++

-A few months ago, when I was working on a Laravel project, I started thinking about the design patterns it's built on and how ubiquitous those patterns are in other frameworks.
-At its core is the MVC pattern, which has its roots in the 1970s.
-Similarly, the concept of middleware has been around for roughly as long, although in web frameworks it tends to specifically refer to the "glue" between various stages of the request/response lifecycle.
+A few months ago, when I was working on a Laravel project, I started thinking about the MVC pattern (since that's what Laravel and many other frameworks are based on).
+This pattern has its roots in the 1970s—similarly, the concept of middleware has been around for roughly as long, although in web frameworks it tends to specifically refer to the "glue" between various stages of the request/response lifecycle.

-In Laravel and many other frameworks, there is some interplay between those two patterns: middleware comes before and after the controller.
+There is some interplay between those two patterns when they're both implemented: middleware comes before and after the controller.
 It wouldn't be inaccurate to call the combined pattern MVMC (Model-View-Middleware-Controller).

 This idea got me thinking about the line drawn between the middleware and the controller.
 In a sense, they're both just pieces of logic chained together to respond to a request.
 They receive a request object and return a response, the only difference being that controllers don't have access to the next piece of middleware in the stack (if any).
 What if we were to merge them into a single concept?